shen341/chromeExtension/extension/readme.md

-# Address Lookup Chrome Extension
+# SwitchBot Integration Chrome Extension

-This Chrome extension adds address lookup functionality to the specified webpage.
-When installed, it adds a test button that can fetch address information based on a zipcode input.
+This Chrome extension adds SwitchBot integration functionality to the calendar page.
+It automatically detects the stay code and adds a SwitchBot button for quick address lookup.

 ## Features

+- Automatically detects when the drawer content is loaded
+- Finds and extracts the stay code from the page
-- Automatically adds a "テスト" button on the specified page
+- Adds a SwitchBot button next to the stay code
-- Fetches address information from zipcode using the zipcloud API
+- Fetches address information when the SwitchBot button is clicked
-- Displays the fetched address on the page
+- Displays the address along with the stay code

 ## Installation